portsoc/hangman-in-branches/README.md

 Notice how added these colours to our existing colour palette and distinguished foreground and background colours using prefixes `--fg` and `--bg`.

 See all of our changes by visiting [this compare page](https://github.com/portsoc/hangman-in-branches/compare/8...9?diff=split).

+### Canvas

+In HTML, we have defined a default canvas size of `300` by `400` pixels.
+However, to accommodate devices with small screens, we are going to set out the maximum size of our canvas using CSS.
+To reduce the space around the hangman in the canvas, we have to modify the `client/canvas.js` file too.
+This is frankly a tedious task, and in a later branch, we will show you an easier way to draw the hangman (using SVGs).

 ## Usage